giveit4u/klatoo-251226/WORK_LOG_HERO_VISUALS.md

   - **Resource Optimization**: Added `sizes` attribute to all Next.js Image components and fixed aspect ratio warnings for the corporate logo.
   - **Mobile Grid Re-enabled**: Re-introduced the earth grid lines on mobile with a reduced segment count (32 segments) to balance visual fidelity and performance.
   - **Visual Polish**: Adjusted vertical indicator lines for Kubic quotes and main headers to 5px thickness.
 Specifically refined the Vision card indicator back to 1px.
 Adjusted KLATOO logo size to 112px on web and 100px on mobile.
 Reduced UNDERPIN footer logo size by 15% on mobile (27px) for better visual hierarchy.
-  - **Mobile Layout & Animation Stability**: Fixed a rendering glitch where the "01 Creators Post" tab would become invisible or misaligned when scrolling up.
+  - **Mobile Layout & Animation Stability**: Resolved a critical issue where content (Kubic mockup, tabs, bento items) would fail to appear during fast scrolling.
-    - Resolved conflict between GSAP animations and CSS `transition-all` by specifying target properties.
-    - Switched to deterministic `fromTo` animations and vertical `y-offsets` (instead of `x`) for better consistency on mobile viewports.
-    - Optimized `ScrollTrigger` toggle actions to prevent premature reversal of animations when scrolling back up.
+    - Updated all `ScrollTrigger` start points to `top bottom` to ensure animations trigger immediately upon entering the viewport.
+    - Enabled `fastScrollEnd: true` for all major transitions to force completion of animations when skipped over during rapid scrolling.
+    - Switched from `.from()` to `.fromTo()` where necessary and added `lazy: false` for synchronous execution during high-load scrolling.
+    - Implemented a post-load `ScrollTrigger.refresh()` (500ms delay) to recalibrate trigger positions after dynamic content/images are rendered.
+    - Corrected targeting for Bento Grid items by reverting the selector to `.bento-item`.
   - **Glassmorphism Tuning**: Lowered `backdrop-blur` in Information sections for mobile to improve frame rates while maintaining design intent.

 ---